Athlete mid toes-to-bar movement on a steel pull-up rig in a CrossFit box with motion blur and dramatic backlighting

 If you want established benchmark WODs (with documented community scores you can compare yourself against), these three are core-killers from the official CrossFit programming library:

 • “Annie” — 50-40-30-20-10 reps of double-unders and sit-ups.
-Most people finish in 8–18 minutes; sub-7 is competitive.
+Most people finish in 8 to 18 minutes; sub-7 is competitive.
 Sit-up volume alone (150 reps) destroys the rectus abdominis.

 • “Mary” — 20-min AMRAP of 5 handstand push-ups, 10 pistol squats, 15 pull-ups.
 The HSPU and pistols stress core stability under fatigue more than direct ab work does.